wnbilly/utils/README.md

 # Utils

-This repository is meant to host and share somme tools that I coded.
+This repository is meant to host and share some tools that I coded.

 There are 2 folders :
 - ### Slurm